Electronic Dissertation Preparation

 - Table/Figure Headings:

-- For landscaped tables/figures, headings placed on the same page must be oriented to read from bottom to top.
+- For landscaped tables/figures, headings placed on the same page must be in landscape orientation to match the table/figure, however, the page number must be in portrait position.

 In any work, copyright implicitly devolves to the author of that work whether or not you so state.
 Copyright arises automatically when a work is first fixed in a tangible medium such as a book or manuscript or in an electronic medium such as a computer file or e-mail.
 To make your ownership of the work clearer, The Graduate School now requires a copyright notice be placed centered at the bottom of the dissertation title page: For example, Copyright © John J. Smith 2001.
 Because of the high visibility of an ETD we recommend that you place this copyright statement at several unobtrusive places in the body of the dissertation.
 The bottom line on the last page of each chapter is a possibility for such placement.